ethersphere/bee-docs/docs/installation/install.md

 Welcome to the swarm! 🐝 🐝 🐝 🐝 🐝

-## 7. Back up Keys
+## 7. Backup Keys

 Once your node is up and running, make sure to [back up your keys](/docs/working-with-bee/backups).

-## Deposit Stake for Your Node
+## 8. Deposit Stake (Optional)

-In order to start receiving rewards, you will need to [deposit xBZZ to the staking contract](/docs/working-with-bee/staking) for your node.
+While depositing stake is not required to run a Bee node, it is required in order for a node to receive rewards for sharing storage with the network.
+You will need to [deposit xBZZ to the staking contract](/docs/working-with-bee/staking) for your node.
 To do this, send a minimum of 10 xBZZ to your nodes' wallet and run:

 ```bash
 curl -XPOST localhost:1635/stake/100000000000000000